Working Lands

 STEP 3: PROVIDE EXAMPLES THAT INTEGRATE BIRD HABITAT MANAGEMENT

 Develop two forest management plans (either brand new plans or new activity schedule updates) that incorporate these concepts OR take a previously written plan and add apply these bird-friendly concepts where suitable within the calendar year.
 For large management plans (e.g. public lands, industrial forests, etc.), you can choose to revise two stand prescriptions rather than the entire plan.
+For each management plan, we ask you to also complete and cover sheet document found at the bottom of this page.

 For bird-friendly forest management plans or stand prescriptions, remember to include the following important components: